devmegan/korcbd/README.md

 - Under the nav bar, the current products being viewed is displayed, along with the number of products included in the products queryset.
 Any search terms of category filters are also shown here as breadcrumbs.
 - Clicking the all prodcuts link in this banner removes and filters and returns the user to viewing all products in the store.
 - Each product card displays the product image, name and price.
 The image acts as a link to the product's detail page.
 A button on each card also links to the product details page.
+- Users logged in as staff can access the edit page for each product, and delete each product, by links at the bottom of each product card.

 <img src="README/assets/img/products-sm.jpg" style="margin: 0; width: 50%">